silnrsi/wstr/src/content/docs/topics/layout/hyphenation.md

 lastUpdated: 2025-08-14
 ---

 [Hyphenation][hyphenation] is the process of using a hyphen or another punctuation mark to connect two or more words together to form a compound word, or to split a word across lines of text.
 Hyphenation can improve improve readability by either joining syllables or words, or breaking them apart at appropriate points.
-Hyphenation is often required when text is [justified][justify]</a>.
+Hyphenation is often required when text is [justified][justification].
 These two concepts are closely tied together.

 Interesting hyphenation behaviors occur in some Latin script use, as in the German word “backen” which becomes “bak-ken” when hyphenated (although there are moves for this to be abandoned).
 Hyphenation rules in the publishing application need to be fully customizable for these types of behaviors.